AmazeeLabs/apachesolr_attachments/README.txt

 mvn install

-will build the full set of tika applications - it will install the app jar in a location like ~/.m2/repository/org/apache/tika/tika-app/0.4/ Copy tika-app-0.4.jar from there or point the module path to it.
+will build the full set of tika applications - it will build the app jar in a location like tika-app/target/tika-app-0.4.jar

+Copy tika-app-0.4.jar from there or point the module path to it.

 See also build instructions at: http://drupal.org/node/540974#comment-1944082

+There seems is a bug in the Tika 0.3 and 0.4 CLI implementation.
+See: https://issues.apache.org/jira/browse/TIKA-324 and apply the patch to Tika 0.4 before building or international characters will not be extracted correctly with the -t flag.

+As an alternative, change the module code to use the -h or -x flags.